RolandD19/zrsv/README.md

 # ZERO Sievert Tables and Guides

 These tables should help the loot-goblin-min-max player.
 Here, I focus on value per inventory cell rather than weight because you can drop loot anywhere (see tips below on dropping loot by extract).
-- _This is just an informational wiki (no mods) and based off the vanilla game only._
+- _This is just an informational wiki (no mods) and based off the vanilla game._
-- _All the table info were taken from the game's JSON files._
+- _All the tables' info were taken from the game's JSON files._

-<ins>Item tables</ins> (with values per Inventory cell):
+## Item tables (with values per Inventory cell

 - [Loot items](docs/bimr.md) - Various loot items, sorted value value per cell (not in tables below)
 - [Weapons](docs/weapon.cell.md) - Sorted by value per cell
 - [Armor](docs/armor.md) - Sorted by value